 Apart from your homepage you can make “landing pages” which inform visitors about a single service or product, it’s benefits and differentiators.
 These should have a call to action (eg download a PDF, book a demo, etc).
 See this post about landing pages (and figure out if you need one!)

-For example, a client of our SEO partner Tom, a North London private party venue, The Jazz Cafe, uses a landing page to entice extra SEO visitors to the website for the venues private hire party booking spaces.
-Another of Tom’s SEO clients; Lifestyle Management and Concierge Service in London, Chameleon Access makes excellent use of over 10 SEO landing pages on it’s website.
+For example, a client of our SEO partner Tom, a North London private party venue, The Jazz Cafe, uses a landing page to entice extra SEO visitors to the website for the venues private hire party booking spaces as does Phonox in Brixton, South West London.

 4. Google is ranking you in more ways than you think!